T1 Payments: Shuttered or Operating In The Shadows?

 Note: As of 2023, we are seeing reports that T1 Payments appears to be out of business and closed all of its customer’s merchant accounts without warning.
 The company allegedly even owes some merchants money but cannot be reached.
 This appears to be corroborated by the gutting of their website and a large number of lawsuits filed against the company.
-We will no longer be updating this review.
-If you have any information about the situation, please let us know in the comments below.
+This review will be updated if new developments comes to light.
+If you have any information about T1 Payments or it's leadership, please let us know below.

 Company Overview